thesilentc/Fidelity/notes.md

 8. Build views and controller actions based on the flow of your app, one step at a time, testing as you go!
  - Use shotgun and pry (or raise/inspect) all the time!
 You can use the corneal gem, but understand what it's doing!

+time to bust out the code n quill already 7/26/15